 Didn't Bernie Sanders have his honeymoon over there in the USSR?

-And you know, is it such a bad thing that we're gonna improve relations so we don't have to send young Americans to fight, bleed, and die in a in a war like in the what that one that we're never gonna finish because it eventually gumped becomes politicized, like Iraq and Afghanistan and Vietnam?
+And, you know, is it such a bad thing that we're going to improve relations so we don't have to send young Americans to fight, bleed, and die in a war like that one that we're never going to finish because it eventually becomes politicized, like Iraq and Afghanistan and Vietnam?

-Well, I think we're gonna have some breakthroughs.
+Well, I think we're going to have some breakthroughs.

-You know, some from my trip and a lot obviously from Trump uh being willing to meet with Putin.
+You know, some from my trip and a lot, obviously, from Trump being willing to meet with Putin.

-And I think in the next week or two we'll be able to announce the formation of a new group that will be getting together with the Russian uh legislators as early as November.
+And I think in the next week or two, we'll be able to announce the formation of a new group that will be getting together with the Russian legislators as early as November.

 Yeah.